clearhead/clearhead/README.md

 **waterfall(queue)**

-Runs the `queue` array of functions in series, each passing its results to the next in the array.
+Runs the `queue` array of functions in sequence, each passing its results to the next in the array.

 ```javascript